 As they contain the name evergreens, they look more important in Southern gardens, where you can expect year-round greenness.

 Once planted, daylilies grow on their own – so give them a good start.
 When planting daylilies in beds, work the soil to a depth of 15 inches, putting plenty of humus toward the bottom.
 Daylilies prefer a well-drained soil with lots of organic matter.

-For individual plants, prepare a hole 15 inches deep and 20 across, filling the bottom with humus.
-Don’t plant too deep, the point where roots and stem join should be about an inch below ground level.
+For individual plants, prepare a hole 15″ inches deep and 20″ across, filling the bottom with humus.
+Don’t plant too deep, plant so the crown an inch below ground level.
 Spread the roots.

 Cut back to four or five inches tall for specimen planting, and water thoroughly.
 In fact, all daylilies like plenty of water from the time flower scapes begin to develop until blooms fade.
 Dryness will retard bud formation, leading to sickly blooms.